• Skip to main content

 Definition

-• A moment (torque) is the turning effect of a force applied at a distance from a pivot.
+A moment is the turning effect of a force acting at a distance from a pivot.

 Formula